CaiaCC/CaiaCC/README.md

 * 🌍  I'm based in Canada
 * 🖥️  See my portfolio at [caiachuang.com](http://caiachuang.com/)
 * ✉️  You can contact me at [caiachuang@gmail.com](mailto:caiachuang@gmail.com)
-* 🧠  I'm learning C
+* 🧠  I'm learning Python

 ### Skills